GJComber/Bitcoin-Algo-Bot/README.md

 # Bitcoin-Algo-Bot

-### This is group project created to demonstrate how machine learning can be implemented with common trading strategies and compare the outcomes of modelling them on Bitcoin.
+### This is a group project created to demonstrate how machine learning can be implemented with common trading strategies and compare the outcomes of modelling them on Bitcoin.

 ## Resources and Libraries

 Alpaca API - Five years of historic data was extracted  - This was then filtered  and cleaned to suit our models and saved to a CSV file.

-Libraries include- Pandas.Numpy.Holoviews.Plotly.Seaborn.Sklearn.Finta
+Libraries include- Pandas.Numpy.Holoviews.Plotly.Seaborn.Sklearn.tensorflow.keras.Finta

-We also incorporated Facebook Prophet.
+We also incorporated Facebook Prophet as well as a neural network model using LSTM (with Relu and adam).
+These were used to look at potential forecasting models.
+The forecasting was not a prioritised focus of this project.

 ## Models and reference.